vanPThomas/os_project/README.md

 A tiny "operating system" experiment for the **Raspberry Pi Pico W** written in low-level C++.

-The goal is to build a minimal, self-contained system from scratch using almost no libraries — only the Pico SDK basics.
+The goal is to build a minimal, self-contained system from scratch using no libraries.
 It currently features:

-- 128×64 SSD1306/SH1106 OLED display driver (I²C)
+- 128×64 SSD1306/SH1106 OLED costum display driver (I²C)
 - Custom bitmap font rendering
 - Polling-based NEC IR remote control decoder
 - Button mapping for a typical cheap 21-key IR remote
 - Simple boot animation and press-to-interact screen

-Very much a work-in-progress hobby project to explore bare-metal-style programming on microcontrollers.
+Very much a work-in-progress hobby project to explore bare-metal programming on microcontrollers.

 ### Current Hardware Setup